Coquitlam River

 Source: Nelson, Denys; Place Names of the Delta of the Fraser River; 1927, unpublished manuscript held in the Provincial Archives

-"It is claimed that it was at the Indian Coquitlam village that Simon Fraser stayed for the night both on his way up and down the river in 1808.
-The [Indigenous People] however have told me, and Jason Allard says that such is the case, that it was at Brownsville (Kikait) that Fraser stayed.
+"It is claimed that it was at the Coquitlam village that Simon Fraser stayed for the night both on his way up and down the river in 1808.
+The [First Nations] however have told me, and Jason Allard says that such is the case, that it was at Brownsville (Kikait) that Fraser stayed.
 Having regard to the fact that Fraser had an [Indigenous] guide, however reluctant he may have been to act in that capacity, it is unlikely that he would take Fraser to the slave village in preference to Kikait, their headquarters."

 Source: Nelson, Denys; Place Names of the Delta of the Fraser River; 1927, unpublished manuscript held in the Provincial Archives